-- Rates concentration is measured as rate revenue compared to adjusted underlying revenue. - i.
+- j.
+Rates concentration is measured as rate revenue compared to adjusted underlying revenue. - i.
 Calculation = Rate Revenue divided by Adjusted underlying revenue multiplied by 100 (shown as a percentage) - ii.
 Rate Revenue means revenue from general rates, municipal charges, service rates and service charges - iii.
-Adjusted underlying revenue means total income other than non-recurrent grants used to fund capital expenditure, non-monetary contributions and contributions to fund capital expenditure from sources other than those referred to above. - k.
+Adjusted underlying revenue means total income other than nonrecurrent grants used to fund capital expenditure, non-monetary contributions and contributions to fund capital expenditure from sources other than those referred to above. - k.
 Rates effort is measured as rate revenue as a percentage of the capital improved value of rateable properties in the municipality. - i.
-Calculation = Rate Revenue divided by Adjusted underlying revenue multiplied by 100 (shown as a percentage) - ii.
-Rate Revenue means revenue from general rates, municipal charges, service rates and service charges - iii.
-This measure is intended to examine the community's capacity to pay. - Expenditure level is measured as total expenditure per the number of property assessments. - i.
+Calculation = Rate Revenue divided by CIV of rateable properties in the municipal district multiplied by 100 (shown as a percentage) - ii.
+Rate Revenue means revenue from general rates, municipal charges, service rates and service charges

+This measure is intended to examine the community's capacity to pay.

+- I. Expenditure level is measured as total expenditure per the number of property assessments. - i.
 Calculation = Total Expenses divided by Number of Property Assessments (shown as a \$ figure) - m.
-Revenue level is the total rate revenue divided by the number of property assessments. - Calculation = Total Rate Revenue divided by Number of Property Assessments (shown as a \$ figure) - ii.
+Revenue level is the total rate revenue divided by the number of property assessments. - i.
+Calculation = Total Rate Revenue divided by Number of Property Assessments (shown as a \$ figure) - ii.
 Rate Revenue means revenue from general rates, municipal charges, service rates and service charges